 The rate at which a battery or battery pack can be recharged is dependent on the voltage used and how effectively the battery can be managed given a rise in temperature.
 Most small batteries in portable devices are limited to 1C charging.

 USB PD and Qualcomm Quick Charge technologies use combinations of finer voltage steps and more sensitive temperature monitoring to speed charge rates far beyond 1C.
-In some cases, they can charge a mobile phone battery to 50% in just five minutes.
+In some cases, they can charge a mobile phone battery to 50 percent in just five minutes.
 Charging EV batteries is more complex and involves multiple charging levels and charging modes to deliver power levels as high as 500 kW.
 In some newer designs, an EV battery pack can be charged to 80% in 18 minutes.

 - Busting DC Fast Charging Myths, Chargepoint